 1. First Contact

 This is where a lead enters the inside sales pipeline.
-Your sales team either give them a call, drop them an email or see them sign up on your website.
+Your sales team either calls them, drop them an email or see them sign up on your website.

 If they respond to the first contact from your sales team, they’re in your pipeline.
-From there they’ll either make a purchase (for an easy sold, affordable service) or enter your pipeline if qualified and interested.
+From there, they’ll either make a purchase (for an easily sold, affordable service) or enter your pipeline if qualified and interested.

 2. Nurture / Call Back